TeliaSonera says size still a problem at Spanish unit Yoigo

 The rising popularity in Spain of deeply discounted all-inclusive bundles of fixed and mobile phone, television and broadband services, which market leader Telefonica began pushing in late 2012, has hit Yoigo hard.

-In 2013 TeliaSonera's Spanish business had a profit margin at the level of earnings before interest, tax, depreciation and amortisation (EBITDA) of 7.3 percent on net sales of 9.5 billion crowns, and had a book value of 2.549 billion Swedish crowns (234 million pounds) as at the end of 2012.
+In 2013 TeliaSonera's Spanish business had a profit margin at the level of earnings before interest, tax, depreciation and amortisation (EBITDA) of 7.3 percent on net sales of 9.5 billion crowns, and had a book value of 2.549 billion Swedish crowns ($392 million) as at the end of 2012.

 TeliaSonera sought to sell Yoigo in 2012 but bids from Vodafone and Orange were dismissed as too low.